COMPETITIVE GRANT CYCLE

 Our three grant focus areas are Women + Work, Women + Leadership, and Women + Wellbeing – reflecting the foundation’s interest in holistic, innovative approaches to women’s economic opportunity.
 We fuel organizations that address the barriers to entering the workforce.

-The Fall 2024 Competitive Grant Cycle is open now through August 23.
+The Fall 2025 Grant Cycle will open later this year.
+Stay tuned for more information.
 For questions or more information, please reach out to us at community@wfalabama.org.

 Grant Timeline

-For this cycle, we are following a two-stage process (brief proposal and full proposal).
-All applicants will be notified whether or not you are advancing to the full proposal stage in September.
-For applicants advancing, site visits will start in October and final decisions will be in December.
+For the 2024 cycle, we are followed a two-stage process (brief proposal and full proposal).
+All applicants were notified whether or not they advanced to the full proposal stage in September.
+For applicants advancing, site visits were in October and final decisions were announced in December.

 Applications Open